maciejodziemczyk/cross-sectional-tabular-data-modeled-with-CNNs/README.md

  - Maciej Odziemczyk

 ## Note
 I can't describe whole analysis in just readme, I encourage you to check it by yourself, particular notebooks are pretty simillar to each other.
+During my work I tried to perform oversampling with Generative Adversarial Networks (GANs) but obtained results were poor and I excluded them from my analysis, but I learnt something about that topic and found it extremely interesting (I really want to try some generative modeling in the future).